 A.2e.
-Health and Social/Behavioral Development (includes nutrition): Report all federal CSBG funds expended on health and social/behavioral programs, for both individual/family services and community strategies.
+Health and Social/Behavioral Development (includes nutrition): Report all federal CSBG funds expended on health and social/behavioral programs or initiatives, for both individual/family services and community strategies.
+Examples of the type of activities that CSBG supported to be reported here could include staff time spent operating a Retired Senior Volunteer Program or CSBG funds spent supporting a food pantry.

 A.2f.
-Civic Engagement and Community Involvement: Report all federal CSBG funds expended on civic engagement and community involvement programs, for both individual/family services, and community strategies.
+Civic Engagement* and Community Involvement: Report all federal CSBG funds expended on civic engagement and community involvement programs or initiatives, for both individual/family services, and community strategies.
+Examples of the type of activities that CSBG supported that could be reported here could be funds spent supporting a leadership training program, funds spent on citizenship classes, or funds spent to support a volunteer training program.

 A.2g.
 Services Supporting Multiple Domains: Report all federal CSBG funds expended under services supporting multiple domains, which are programs that span or support outcomes achieved across the multiple domains (A.2a – A.2f), for both individual/family services and community strategies, such as case management, transportation, and childcare.

 A.2h.
-Linkages (e.g. partnerships that support multiple domains): Many of the activities that were associated with Linkages are now captured in A.2i.
+Linkages* (e.g. partnerships that support multiple domains): Many of the activities that were associated with Linkages are now captured in A.2i.
 Agency Capacity Building, which narrows the definition of Linkages.
-Linkages includes the activities that build partnerships related to community initiatives, work on collaborations and Information and Referral (I/R) calls.
+Linkages includes the activities that build partnerships related to community initiatives and work on collaborations.
 For example, staff time spent at regular community resource sharing meetings where the purpose is to inform the community about available programs and resources should be reported here.
-Report all federal CSBG funds expended on linkages here on both individual/family services and community strategies.

 A.2i.
 Agency Capacity Building (detailed below in A.4.): Report all federal CSBG funds expended on agency capacity building, which is detailed in A.4. on this form.
-For example, if staff are involved in the Community Needs Assessment, Strategic Plan, or time spent in training, it should be reported here.
+For example, if staff are involved in the development of the Community Needs Assessment, Strategic Plan, or time spent in training, it should be reported here.

-Agency capacity building is the training, technical assistance, or other activity that helps a Board member or staff person improve their skills, knowledge and understanding of CSBG or other programs with the explicit purpose of building the capacity of the CSBG Eligible Entity to achieve results.
-Activities can include staff development, strategic planning sessions, succession planning, ROMA Activities, Organizational Standards technical assistance, fiscal training, risk assessment, or Board retreats.
+Agency capacity building is the training, technical assistance, or other activity that helps a Board member or staff person improve their skills, knowledge and understanding of CSBG or other entity programs with the explicit purpose of creating knowledge, understanding and capability of the CSBG Eligible Entity to achieve results.
+Activities can include, but are not limited to staff development, strategic planning sessions, succession planning, ROMA Activities, Organizational Standards technical assistance, fiscal training, risk assessment, or Board retreats.

 A.2j.
 Other (e.g. emergency management/disaster relief): Report all federal CSBG funds expended on activities not easily classified in the other nine categories.
 The State CSBG Lead Agency will review any funds reported here to ensure that the activity(ies) cannot be reported in one of the other nine categories prior to submitting the CSBG Annual Report to OCS.